-Greece: Wind farm project might be cooperated by PPC Renewables and Motor Oil6.
-May 2020. / SEE Energy News
+Greece: Wind farm project might be cooperated by PPC Renewables and Motor Oil, SEE Energy News

 Wind farm project which should be built on one of Greek islands might be cooperated by Renewable energy arm of Greek Public Power Corporation (PPC) and oil refiner Motor Oil as the two companies are discussing this possibility.